chrisurf/docker-mysql/readme.md

 # mysql -u root -p
 ```

-Btw. the password is *"secret"* for testing purposes.
-Normally you would not use the root user since it comes with maximum privileges for anything and it would also have a much more secure password.
+Btw. the password is just *"secret"* which obiously is only for testing purposes.
+Normally you would use a more secure password and not use a root user since this comes with maximum privileges.

 You can exit the mysql tool by typing `quit` or `exit`.

 Here you can also check out the version but with the mysql command and so much more.
-Not again the promt has changed.
+Finally the prompt has changed again.

 ```bash
 > SELECT @@version;